Skip to content

 Do I need to carry USD to the Maldives?

-It’s not absolutely necessary, but carrying some US dollars (USD) to the Maldives is a good idea, as it’s widely accepted in tourist areas.
+It’s not necessary, but carrying some US dollars (USD) to the Maldives is a good idea, as it’s widely accepted in tourist areas.

 However, local transactions use Maldivian Rufiyaa (MVR), so you may also need some local currency.